MicrosoftDocs/azure-devops-docs/docs/report/dashboards/burndown-guidance.md

 Burndown and burnup charts support project management to visually track work completed over time.
 The main differences between the two chart types are:
 - Burndown charts begin with the total amount of planned work and then as work is completed graphs the remaining work.
 With the progression of time, the amount of to-do work decreases.
 - Burnup charts track work as it is completed over time.
+They are useful to show the rate at which work is getting completed.
 - Sprint burndown charts track planned work for a team and a selected sprint.
+Sprint charts can help teams review how efficient they are in planning and executing sprint over sprint.

 In general, burndown charts should show a downward trend.
 However, if teams add work through a sprint or release period, then the chart will show upward trends.
 These charts help teams monitor what they planned to do versus what they actually do.